 CSG is strongly motivated by the goal of diverting waste from landfill, and recovering and recycling as much waste as possible from the initial parts of the original waste stream.

-The Group attracts customers from many sectors including Government Agencies such as the Ministry of Defence and the Vehicle and Operator Services Agency (VOSA), major local authorities throughout the UK, utility companies such as UK Power Networks, leading supermarket groups including Tesco, Sainsbury and Morrisons, and multi-national forecourt chains, including Esso.
+The Group attracts customers from many sectors including Government Agencies, major local authorities throughout the UK, utility companies, leading supermarket groups and multi-national forecourt chains.

 While the Company has forged a national reputation for excellence in industrial and commercial waste management, it has also continued to strengthen its position as market leader in the domestic householder sector and empties, services and repairs thousands of off-mains domestic waste systems every year.